feaselkl/Integrate-OpenAI-into-Your-Code-with-Semantic-Kernel/README.md

 ## Running the Code

+Most of the demos come from a TechExcel entitled [Integrating Azure PaaS and AI Services for Design Wins](https://microsoft.github.io/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/).
+This presentation uses a sub-selection of the total code in that training, but I recommend going through it if you'd like to re-create the the Contoso Suites demos.

+To run the Lights demo app, you will need the following .NET user secrets:

+- `AzureOpenAI:Endpoint`  -- The full URL of your Azure OpenAI endpoint.
+I recommend using a region like East US 2, though any region supporting GPT-4o will work.
+- `AzureOpenAI:DeploymentName` -- The name of your GPT-4o deployment.
+- `AzureOpenAI:ApiKey` -- One of the access keys for your Azure OpenAI service.

 Review the **Cheat Sheets** folder for instructions on running each of the demos.
-You will need two environment variables set up:

-- `AzureOpenAIEndpoint` -- The full URL of your Azure OpenAI endpoint.
-I recommend using a region like East US 2 or West US, as they have support for GPT-4.
-Also, as of December 2023, you will need to be whitelisted into the Azure OpenAI program for your use case.
-- `AzureOpenAIKey` -- One of the access keys for your Azure OpenAI service.

-If you have an OpenAI account rather than an Azure OpenAI account, note that you can change the code to support this but that there may be minor code differences.
+Note that you will need a paid Azure subscription (rather than a free subscription) to go through these demos.
+You can also use the OpenAI service rather than Azure OpenAI, though some code changes will be necessary.